List of Hollyoaks characters introduced in 2022: Vicky Grant

 Vicky Grant, played by Anya Lawrence, made her first appearance on 2 May 2022.
 Vicky is the foster daughter of Scott Drinkwell (Ross Adams), but the pair struggle to bond with Scott having expected a younger child.
 Vicky has been billed as "headstrong and forthright" by show bosses, but they teased that a softer side may emerge after she takes a liking to one villager.

 Speaking about joining the show, Lawrence said: "Vicky is a whirlwind!
 She has had a really difficult start in life and is trying to find a place where she can fit in.
 I have come to love her, she is fierce and vulnerable, and those two contrasting characteristics make her fun to play.
 I am so excited to watch her develop and grow.
 Who knows what she will be up to next!"

-On 8 February 2023, it was confirmed that Lawrence had departed Hollyoaks.
-Vicky’s final scenes aired on 9 February 2023.
+On 8 February 2023, it was announced that Lawrence had departed Hollyoaks and her final scenes aired on 9 February 2023.
+Lawrence made two further appearances on 23 and 24 February 2023, and on 20 March 2023, it was confirmed that Vicky would be returning to the series on a full-time basis.
+It was announced on 24 November 2023, that her on-screen half-brother Andre Clark (David Joshua-Anthony) was set to make his first appearance in late 2023 for her own respective storyline.

 Joseph Holmes

 Joseph Holmes, played by Olly Rhodes, made his first appearance on 2 June 2022.
-Joseph is the boyfriend of Vicky Grant (Anya Lawrence), and his arrival will be the start of a new issues-based storyline, with show bosses teasing that his "explosive nature" will lead to consequences around the village.
+Joseph is the boyfriend of Vicky Grant (Anya Lawrence), and his arrival started a new issues-based storyline, with show bosses teasing that his "explosive nature" will lead to consequences around the village.
 Joseph arrives in the village hoping to reconcile with Vicky after not hearing from her following her becomes the foster daughter of Scott Drinkwell (Ross Adams).

 Speaking about his character, Rhodes said: "I'm so excited about joining Hollyoaks, it's been a great experience.
 Everyone is so welcoming and friendly.
 My character Joseph has a lot in store for the village, he's a very interesting character to be playing, and will keep you guessing his next move at every turn."